 - 2 tablespoons avocado oil or refined coconut oil

-- 1 large onion, finely chopped (6 oz)
+- 1 large onion finely chopped (6 oz)

-- 1 teaspoon kosher salt
+- 1 teaspoon Diamond Crystal kosher salt

-- 1 tablespoon minced garlic
+- 1 tablespoon fresh garlic minced

-- 1 tablespoon fresh minced ginger
+- 1 tablespoon fresh ginger root minced

-- 1 tablespoon yellow curry powder
+- 1 tablespoon curry powder

-- 1.5 lb. raw shrimp, peeled and deveined
+- 1.5 lb. raw shrimp peeled and deveined

 - Shake the coconut milk well.
 Open the can and stir until smooth.
 Set aside.

 - Stir in the coconut milk.
 Bring to a gentle boil over medium-high heat.
-Add the shrimp and cook, uncovered, occasionally stirring gently, until shrimp is pink and opaque, about 5 minutes.
+Add the shrimp and cook, uncovered, occasionally stirring gently, until the shrimp is pink and opaque, about 5 minutes.